 - If personal licence holders who are not premises managers have their licence revoked, they will no longer be allowed to authorise sales in the absence of the premises manager

 Personal Licence Renewal Period

-Your application for renewal must be submitted 3 months prior to the expiry date on your licence, this means that your application must be received by the Licensing Department before this date.
+Your application for renewal must be submitted 3 months before the expiry date on your licence, this means that your application must be received by the Licensing Department before this date.

-Failure to lodge the application by this date means that the Licensing Board will not be able to renew your licence and your licence will cease to have effect.
+Failure to lodge the application by this date means that the Licensing Board will not be able to renew your licence and your licence will cease to affect.

-The fee for this application is £50 and the application should be returned as soon as possible in order to allow time for it to be processed by the expiry date of your licence.
+The fee for this application is £50 and the application should be returned as soon as possible to allow time for it to be processed by the expiry date of your licence.

 As part of the renewal process, you are required to undergo refresher training and provide the updated certificate with your application.
 Failure to provide this certificate with your application will mean the Licensing Board are unable to accept your application and it will be returned to you, meaning that your application may not be lodged in time and your licence could cease to have effect.